-Only Child Syndrome (OCS) is a new coinage for the behavior and attitude of an only child.
-However, we can’t sideline or repudiate them for their birth alone.
-There are many advantages to having a single child, and many benefits to dating one.
+Only Child Syndrome (OCS) is a new, and sometimes problematic, coinage for the behavior and attitude of an only child.
+We can’t sideline people just because they grew up without siblings.
+There are, in fact, many advantages to having a single child, and many benefits to dating one too.
 The pros and cons of being an only child also change according to each individual’s family dynamics and are multi-faceted in nature.

 When you marry an only child or date one, there are a few things you may need to know about how being an only child affects relationships.
 They have learned to be independent, having grown up without any peers to be compared to in the house.
 But like everything else, being an only child comes with its share of pros and cons, ups and downs.

 The common misconception is that being an only child means that the person is automatically selfish and is accustomed to undivided attention from their parents.
 However, that may not be true in most cases.
 In this article, consultant psychologist Jaseena Backer (MS Psychology), who is a gender and relationship management expert, tells us everything we need to know about this dynamic.

 Being an only child comes with its own set of quirks and requirements.
 They often have to tackle a bunch of stereotypes about their personality, the most common ones being that they’re selfish, entitled, and not used to sharing.
 Contrary to popular perception, it can also be a fulfilling experience and a learning opportunity that can equip a person to handle their future relationships healthily.